When it comes to quilting, choosing your fabrics and colors is the fun part. But the important part? Choosing a top-quality iron.

 Best Traveling Iron for Quilting

 While it’s important to look for a heavy iron, we also wanted to recommend a good traveling iron for quilting.
-If you find yourself on the move a lot but want to keep up this fun hobby, check out the Steamfast SF-717 mini steam iron.
+If you are on the move but want to keep up this fun hobby, check out the Steamfast SF-717 mini steam iron.

-Weighing only one pound, it requires some elbow grease.
+Weighing only one pound, it requires some elbow grease for best results.
 But it’s still a great choice for quilters.
-Customers love this for quilting classes and retreats because it’s light, compact but still powerful at 420 watts.
+Customers love this for quilting classes and retreats because it’s light and compact but still powerful at 420 watts.

 What We Like

 This mini iron heats up quickly — in 15 seconds!
 If you want to iron something quickly, this is a great tool.
 Plus, it has a one-touch steam control button and three temperature settings for different types of fabrics!

 We’ve awarded this iron as the best for traveling.
 Yes, it’s lightweight and compact, but even better, it has cool travel accessories, too.